01-edu/UX-UI/subjects/ux/going-on-holidays-with-friends/problem-statement/README.md

 **Deliverable:**

-- A problem statement starting with a "How Might We"
+- A PDF document with a problem statement starting with a "How Might We"

 **Resources:**